 If you see the screen above, you have reached the right place 😄 .
 After typing in your date of birth, click "Continue" and you then get access to the document that your GP sent you. 😊

 I've typed in the link but now I see this message:

-As your link is unique to you, this error most likely has shown because the linked in the URL search bar doesn't exactly match the unique link in the text message.
-In this case, please double check the link your GP sent you in the text and that this matches exactly with the link in the typed URL at the top of the web page.
+As your link is unique to you, this page has most likely been shown because the link in the URL search bar doesn't exactly match the unique link in the text message.
+In this case, please double-check the link your GP sent you in the text and that this matches exactly with the link in the typed URL at the top of the web page.

 Hint: Sometimes "o" and "0" can look the same or even "i" and "1"